asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 ### Resilience to Interruptions

-There is a comic strip about interrupting a working programmer.
-It depicts an angry developer because they have been pulled completely out of their flow, a major setback for them.
+There is a comic strip about interrupting a working programmer and the enormous setback it causes.
 This is based on the belief that developers have to load a huge amount of complex system state in their head to program.
 Too many software developers consider it a badge of honor that they mentally juggle this much complexity everyday.
 However, this an unnecessary and wasteful way of working.

  Practicing TDD ensures that you aren't required to have much of the problem state in your head at any given time.
 Each passing unit test is a way to document a fact about the system.
-Simply starting with enough of the problem to make a single, very small test pass is all that is necessary.
+Simply starting with enough of the problem to make a single, very small test pass is all that is necessary to begin.
 This makes all forms of interruptions (meetings, appointments, phone calls, emergencies, etc.) not nearly as disruptive as they are when not practicing TDD.

 ### Incremental Development & Evolutionary Design